ey92/notes/1101/1101notes.md

 - begin with /pl/ but not end with /lp/
 - rules only apply to consonant cluster

-## Syllable
+# Syllables and Feet
 - /tl/ /pl/ /lp/ /kn/ allowed in middle of word
 - not allowed at beginning or end of _syllable_
 - syllable boundary between consonants, no longer a consonant cluster

 - intuition tells us how to break words up into their syllables and how many there are

-Syllable Anatomy
+## Syllable Anatomy

 ![Syllable Anatomy](https://github.com/ey92/notes/blob/master/1101/syllable.png)

+- onset
+- nucleus (relative peak of sonority)
+- coda

-Sonority
+## Sonority & Sonority Scale
 - some consonants are more sonorous (vowel-like) than others
 - obstruents < sonorants
 - nasal stops < liquids